bitterteriyaki/dotfiles/README.md

 ## 🔨 Installation

 > [!CAUTION]
-> If you want to give my dotiles a try, you should first fork this repository,
+> If you want to give my dotfiles a try, you should first fork this repository,
 > review the code, and remove things you don't want or need.
 Do not bindly use
 > my settings unless you know what that entails.
 Use at your own risk.